curl/curl/docs/libcurl/curl_formadd.md

 ## CURLFORM_FILENAME

 is used in combination with *CURLFORM_FILE*.
-Followed by a pointer to a string, it tells libcurl to use the given string as the *filename* in the file upload part instead of the actual file name.
+Followed by a pointer to a string, it tells libcurl to use the given string as the *filename* in the file upload part instead of the actual filename.

 ## CURLFORM_BUFFER